 Pin and sew the pajama pants together and neaten the raw edges.

-- Sew waistband and hems of the pajama pants.
+- Sew the waistband and hems of the pajama pants.

 Insert elastic bands to the waist and hems of the sleeves to complete the girl pajamas set.